-Tonight on August 12 and on the morning of August 13 the Perseids meteor shower will peak.
-It is one of the best meteor showers to observe, producing up to 60 meteors per hour at its peak.
-Some meteors can also be seen from from July 17 to August 24.
-The waning gibbous moon will block out some of the meteors this year, but the Perseids are so bright and numerous that it should still be a good show.
-The meteor shower originates from debris produced by comet Swift-Tuttle, which was discovered in 1862.
+This month on the night of August 12 and 13 we will witness the Perseids meteor shower, which is one of the best meteor showers to observe, producing up to 60 meteors per hour at its peak.
+Some meteors can also be seen from July 17 to August 24.
+It originates from debris produced by comet Swift-Tuttle, which was discovered in 1862.
+The Perseids are famous for producing a large number of bright meteors.
+Happily the thin crescent moon will be no match for the bright Perseids this year so be prepared for a great show.
 The meteors will radiate from the constellation Perseus, but can appear anywhere in the sky.

 As you know, the moon has a big impact on the visibility of celestial bodies in the night sky.
 So here are the moon’s phases for this month: